ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * osc\_version: This parameter specifies the OSCORE Version number that the two EDHOC peers have to use when using OSCORE.
 For more information about this parameter, see {{Section 5.4 of RFC8613}}.
 In JSON, the "osc\_version" value is an integer.
 In CBOR, the "osc\_version" type is unsigned integer, and has label 9.

 * cred\_types: This parameter specifies a set of supported types of authentication credentials for EDHOC (see {{Section 3.5.2 of RFC9528}}).
 If the set is composed of a single type of authentication credential, this is encoded as an integer.
 Otherwise, the set is encoded as an array of integers, where each array element encodes one type of authentication credential.
 In JSON, the "cred\_types" value is an integer or an array of integers.
 In CBOR, "cred\_types" is an integer or an array of integers, and has label 9.
-The integer values are taken from the "EDHOC Authentication Credential Types" registry defined in {{I-D.ietf-core-oscore-edhoc}}.
+The integer values are taken from the "EDHOC Authentication Credential Types" registry defined in {{RFC9668}}.

 * id\_cred\_types: This parameter specifies a set of supported types of authentication credential identifiers for EDHOC (see {{Section 3.5.3 of RFC9528}}).
 If the set is composed of a single type of authentication credential identifier, this is encoded as an integer or a text string.
 Otherwise, the set is encoded as an array, where each array element encodes one type of authentication credential identifier, as an integer or a text string.
 In JSON, the "id\_cred\_types" value is an integer, or a text string, or an array of integers and text strings.
 In CBOR, "id\_cred\_types" is an integer or a text string, or an array of integers and text strings, and has label 10.
 The integer or text string values are taken from the 'Label' column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.